Skip to main content

 What causes this issue?

-There are two bearings in the headset, which can get dusty or damaged over time.
+The headset has two bearings, which can get dusty or damaged over time.

 How do I know I have this issue?

-You will hear a noise from the front fork area, when turning the handlebar from side to side or applying pressure on it (e.g. pushing the bike forward with the front brake engaged).
+When turning the handlebar from side to side or applying pressure on it (e.g., pushing the bike forward with the front brake engaged), you will hear a noise from the front fork area.

 Is this issue covered by warranty?

-• *Recommended - Bike shop: We recommend visiting your local favourite bike shop to easily and quickly fix this issue, sharing the instructions below.
+• *Recommended—Bike shop: To easily and quickly fix this issue, we recommend visiting your local favourite bike shop and sharing the instructions below.

 What spare parts are needed?

-• If required, headset bearings can be ordered via our Cowboy service team, reach out to us via the app.
+• If necessary, headset bearings can be ordered through our Cowboy service team.
+You can reach out to us via the app.

 What tools are needed?